loteoo/hyperapp-starter/README.md

-Base project structure (to be changed according to your project's needs)
+Proposed project structure (to be changed according to your project's needs)

 ```
 ├── _templates/                    # Hygen code generators